Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Experiments

 \subsubsection{\textbf{AIDER} \cite{kyrkou2020emergencynet}}

-This data set consisted of aerial images belonging to any of the four types of disasters, namely the aftermath of collapsed buildings, fires, floods, and traffic accidents, as well as the non-disaster type (labeled as \emph{normal}).
+This data set consisted of aerial images belonging to any of the four types of disasters, namely aftermath of collapsed buildings, fires, floods, and traffic accidents, as well as a non-disaster type (labeled as \emph{normal}).
 The latter class contained a significantly higher number of data samples than the disaster classes to replicate the real-world scenario as much as possible.
 The author only made a subset of the original dataset publicly available, and it contained 511 collapsed building images, 521 fire images, 526 flood images, 485 traffic images. and 4390 normal images, making a total of 6433 images, as illustrated in Table \ref{table:data_class_distribution_AIDER}.
-The image sizes provided vary across the data set, but in our experimental approach we cropped them all to 128$\times$128$\times$3.